 This step will format your USB drive.
 If you stored some important files, make sure to take a backup of your pen drive to avoid an unnecessary headache.

 Once the process is complete, you are ready to boot your system using your bootable drive.
-Many users find it difficult to get boot menu options.
-If you are one of them, please read the troubleshooting steps.

 Wrap-up